Pasta with Ramps, Edamame, and Sugar Snap Peas in a Light Parmesan Cream Sauce

 If you saw this on a menu, you’d order it, right?
 Well, if you hurry and grab some ramps from your local farmers’ market (or if you’re lucky, find a place to forage them yourself), you can make it in very short order, and for far less that you’d pay at the type of restaurant that would serve such a dish.
 Whew, that was a long sentence.

-This is a new version of a rampy pasta recipe I came up with last spring, but it’s a bit more substantial , crammed with a heap of green vegetables.
-And if you want to know more about what this whole ramp thing is all about, here’s a bit more info.
-But I will pre-emptively state that while I love ramps, and get a zen-like pleasure from picking them every spring during their short life span, I don’t think that any vegetable should be put on a pedestal.
+I will pre-emptively state that while I love ramps, and get a zen-like pleasure from digging them up every spring during their short life span, I don’t think that any vegetable should be put on a pedestal.
 Pedestals are for other things.
+But if you want to know more about what this whole ramp thing is all about, here’s a bit more info.

 Pasta with Ramps, Edamame, and Sugar Snap Peas in a Light Parmesan Cream SaucePrint